Discover

 Alongside the tower stands the Skydome, known also as The Dome, the famous stadium with the world’s first retractable roof.
 The Distillery Historic District, a designated National Heritage Site with red-brick streets, contains the finest collection of Victorian age industrial architecture in North America, and is dedicated entirely to the arts, culture and entertainment.

-Toronto offers plenty of attractions and these range from museums, including the Bata Shoe Museum or the Royal Ontario Museum, to the Toronto Zoo and shopping centres such as the Eaton Center.
+Toronto offers plenty of attractions and these range from museums, including the Bata Shoe Museum or the Royal Ontario Museum, to the Toronto Zoo and shopping centers such as the Eaton Center.

 Toronto is made up of an old part, which is more interesting from a tourism point of view, and a modern and commercial part.
 It is one of the most multicultural cities in Canada, due to the arrival over the past two centuries of immigrants from all over the world, including large numbers of Italians and Chinese.